 Facilities and services in and outside the Chitwan National Park

 There is a Museum at Kasara- The HQ of the Park has lots of things to collect information about the park and the culture.
 Nearby also have Bikram Baba Temple.
-About 1km far from HQ, there is Gharial Breeding Centre where Endangered Gharial Crocodile Eggs are hatched.
+About 1km far from HQ, there is the Gharial Breeding Centre where Endangered Gharial Crocodile Eggs are hatched.
 There are also many Turtles and marsh Muggers.

 The park is one fully facilitated protection area.
 For any information, the Visitors Center at Saurah provides fascinating information about wildlife conservation programs.
 There are varieties of handicrafts and other local products for gifts and souvenirs that you can buy at the Women’s user group Souvenir Shop.

 Inside the park has 7 Resorts run by the park concessionaires.
 There are also many lodges and guest houses outside the park.
 You can find deluxe and luxurious hotels and Resorts around Chitwan.
 It is best for the family tour and the couple tour.
-Visiting Chitwan national park is best for those seeking a luxurious vacation.
+Visiting Chitwan National Park is best for those seeking a luxurious vacation.
 One can enjoy nature, wildlife and can experience the Tharu Culture, their foods, and beverages, etc.

 Luxury Holidays Nepal offers Luxury tours in Nepal, Religious and Spiritual Tours, Cultural and Historical Tours, Helicopter Tours, Adventure Sports tours, Jungle Safari tours in Nepal, and many more.

-If you need any further information, please contact us, Email: [email protected], Phone: +977- 985 100 5129 (WhatsApp)
+If you need any further information, please contact us by email: [email protected], Phone: +977- 985 100 5129 (WhatsApp)